jscarton/woobox/README.md

 ## Installation

-	Assuming you have vagrant a virtualbox installed you just have to fork|clone|download to your local machine and run on your shell:
+	Assuming you have vagrant and virtualbox installed you just have to fork|clone|download to your local machine and run on your shell:

 	> vagrant up